akiicat/MultiPaper-Container/README.md

         akiicat/multipaper --max-players 30
 ```

-For MultiPaper server options, you can add them to the end of the command line.
+For MultiPaper server configurations, you can add them to the end of the command line.

 <details>
-    <summary>Server Options</summary>
+    <summary>Server Configurations</summary>

 You can execute the following command to get the latest options.